 - The average variability of the demand over the year.
 In this example we can look at daily and yearly electricity demand profiles for a residential urban area.
 This will tell us how the demand varies on a daily and seasonal scale.

 - Current and predicted future demand.
 For this, we can look at an energy balance (covered in more detail later) to get data for the current and historical residential electricity demand.
-We can use this data, and could combine it with an estimate of population growth to create a future projection for the demand.
+We can use these data as a baseline, and we could combine it with an estimate of population growth to create a future projection for the demand.

 ## Scenario analysis